francosalvucci14/francosalvucci14/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'am a Computer Science Student, in University of Rome Tor Vergata
+Hi, I am a Computer Science Student, in University of Rome Tor Vergata

-I'am:
+I am:
-- Algorithm & Programming Lover
+- An Algorithm & Programming Lover
-- Cat and Dog Lover
+- A Cat and Dog Lover
 - And much more...

 📫 How to reach me: